zmoog/refurbished/README.md

 ```

 ## Development

 ### Prerequisites

 You need to install the following tools:

 * [Git](https://git-scm.com)
-* [Python](https://www.python.org) 3.7, the language used to write all the application code.
-You should evaluate [pyenv](https://github.com/pyenv/pyenv#installation) as tool to manage Python versions.
+* [Python](https://www.python.org) 3.7 or later, the language used to write all the application code.
-* [Pipenv](https://pipenv.kennethreitz.org/en/latest/) — tested with version 2018.11.26, it's used to streamline development in Python projects.

 ### Checkout